SongJgit/filternet/README.md

-# FilterNet - Data-Driven Filtering in Python(We will upload the full code once the paper has been accepted)
+# FilterNet - Learning-Aided Filtering in Python(We will upload the full code once the paper has been accepted)

 ## Introduction

-This library provides Data-Driven Kalman filtering and various related optimal and non-optimal filtering software written in Python.
+This library provides Learning-Aided/Data-Driven Kalman filtering and various related optimal and non-optimal filtering software written in Python.
 It contains Kalman filters, Extended Kalman filters, KalmanNet, Split-KalmanNet and Ours Semantic-Independent KalmanNet.
 This library is implemented with **[Pytorch-Lightning](https://lightning.ai/docs/pytorch/stable/)**, **[MMEngine](https://github.com/open-mmlab/mmengine)**, and **[WandB](https://wandb.ai/site)**.